h-a-graham/raytrix/README.md

 <img src="man/figures/raytrixHEX_editLR.png" width="40%" />
 </p>

+**This repository is currently not being actively maintained and the package will not work due to substantial changes in dependencies - one day I really hope to pick it up again**

 A [{rayshader}](https://www.rayshader.com/index.html) plugin providing a spatial framework and convenience functions for accessing spatial data.
 This is similar to and may replace